knpuniversity/javascript/knpu/ep1-basics/ajax-form-submit.md

 # AJAX Form Submit: The Lazy Way

 I'm feeling pretty awesome about all our new skills.
-So let's turn to a new goal that'll uncover some new cool stuff.
+So let's turn to a new goal and some new challenges.
 Below the RepLog table, we have a very traditional form.
 When we fill it out, it submits to the server: no AJAX, no fanciness.

 And no fun!
-Let's update this form to submit via AJAX.
-Of course, that comes with a few other challenges, like dynamically adding a new row to the table afterwards.
+Let's update this to submit via AJAX.
+Of course, that comes with a few other challenges, like needing to dynamically add a new row to the table afterwards.

 ## AJAXify the Form

 In general, there are two ways to AJAXify this form submit.
 First, there's the simple, traditional, easy, and lazy way!
 That is, we submit the form via AJAX and the server returns HTML.
-For example, if we forget to select and item to lift, the AJAX would return the form HTML with the error in it so we can render it on the page.
+For example, if we forget to select an item to lift, the AJAX would return the form HTML with the error in it so we can render it on the page.
 Or, if it's successful, it would probably return the new `<tr>` HTML so we can put it into the table.
 This is easier... because you don't need to do *all* that much in JavaScript.
-But, this approach is quickly getting really outdated.
+But, this approach is also a bit outdated.

-The second approach, the more modern approach, is to actually treat your backend application like an API.
+The second approach, the more modern approach, is to actually treat your backend like an API.
 This means that we'll only send JSON back and forth.
-But this means we'll need to do more work in JavaScript!
-Like, we might need to actually build the new `<tr>` row by hand with the JSON data!
+But this also means that we'll need to do more work in JavaScript!
+Like, we need to actually build the new `<tr>` HTML row by hand from the JSON data!

 Obviously, *that* is where we need to get to!
-But we'll start with the old-school way first, and then refactor to the modern way as we learn more and more cool stuff.
+But we'll start with the old-school way first, and then refactor to the modern approach as we learn more and more cool stuff.

 ## Making $wrapper Wrap Everything